How to Calculate Load Test Target Numbers

 • TRegisteredOrder = 100

-Now we have a total of 400 visits per hour that go into the checkout.
+Now we have a total of 400 visits per hour that proceed to checkout.

 Carts

-Usually up to 50% of all created carts aren’t checked out at all.
-For this example, we will assume a rather low cart to checkout conversion rate of just 20% (i.e. 20% of all carts are taken to checkout, in our example 400/h).
-So we take our 400 checkout visits * 5 and get 2,000 visits that involve cart usage, and since we already have 20% converted into checkouts, we have 2,000 minus 400 visits that just create carts.
-The business user might name that an abandoned cart scenario.
+Usually, up to 50% of all created carts are not checked out at all.
+For this example, we will assume a rather low cart-to-checkout conversion rate of just 20% (i.e., 20% of all carts are taken to checkout, which is 400/h in our example).
+So, we take our 400 checkout visits * 5 to get 2,000 visits that involve cart usage.
+Since we already have 20% converted into checkouts, we have 2,000 minus 400 visits that just create carts.
+The business user might call that an abandoned cart scenario.

 • TAdd2Cart = 1,600